dv1/gstmpg123/README.rst

   ./waf -h

 To get a list of options. --prefix and --plugin-install-path are particularly interesting for local GStreamer installations and for cross compilings.

+The options and commands for GStreamer 1.0 are undocumented at the moment, since the 1.0 port is currently not working and unfinished.
+Development on it will resume once GStreamer 1.0 is stable.